Wings Over Scotland: Legal issues

+Closure and re-opening

+From the late 2010s, Wings Over Scotland's output became increasingly critical of the organisation, leadership, and social policy of the SNP, and its approach to achieving a second independence referendum under the leadership of Nicola Sturgeon.
 Campbell announced the effective closure of Wings on 12 May 2021, the day after fellow pro-independence blogger Craig Murray was sentenced to eight months in jail for contempt of court.
 In a retrospective, the New Statesman said that the blog had "irrevocably transformed online politics in Britain".
 Launching a scathing attack at the SNP and the Scottish Greens, Campbell spoke of his frustration at Holyrood having a pro-independence majority after the 2021 Scottish Parliament election, "but no will to do anything with it".
 He also warned in his post: "We're entering a long period of darkness for the Yes movement.
 I hope we get through it."
 Four months later, however, Campbell said the site would return if Nicola Sturgeon resigned as First Minister.

 Campbell announced in September 2021 that he was turning Wings into a polling organisation, using the "Wings Fighting Fund" to do it.

 In November 2022 the site returned to regular posting.

+Operation Branchform

+In 2020, Wings Over Scotland was the first outlet to publicise that that the SNP's accounts did not contain enough money to cover sums totalling £667,000 raised by fundraising efforts in 2017 and 2019 to campaign in a second referendum.
+The SNP repeatedly denied that the money had been spent, but Wings Over Scotland's allegations led to a major police investigation into the SNP codenamed Operation Branchform, which uncovered extensive embezzlement perpetrated by the party's chief executive, Peter Murrell, for which he was imprisoned in 2026.
+The SNP acknowledged in 2026 that the ring-fenced referendum fund had been spent on routine party activities.

+Following Peter Murrell's imprisonment in June 2026 as a result of the Operation Branchform investigation, Campbell continued to highlight irregularities in SNP finances on Wings Over Scotland.
+After the SNP acknowledged that the supposedly ring-fended referendum fund had been spent on routine party activities, Campbell reported the party to the police.
+Speaking to the BBC's Scotcast on 29 June 2026, Campbell expressed his belief that the spending of the referendum fund constituted an act of fraud by the SNP against its supporters, separate to Murrell's embezzlement, that remains unresolved.

+Campbell sought legal advice on group civil action against the SNP over supposedly ring-fenced funds.
+The SNP has subsequently offered donors refunds upon request.